 If your GPA is not on a 4-point scale, please respond “N/A” in that field.

-There is no separate application for our competitive fellowships, which are both need-based and merit-based.
-Submission of the required application materials will automatically qualify you for fellowship eligibility.
-If awarded a department fellowship, we will notify recipients.
+There is no separate application for MDes competitive departmental awards, which are both need-based and merit-based.
+Submission of the required application materials automatically qualify you for department award eligibility.
+Students awarded a department awards will be notified by the MDes program office.

 For the MDes application, are there word or character limits for the personal essay and statement of purpose?